Overview of cloud-based (SAAS) ERP software:

 The vendors selling these fake cloud solutions sell their on-premise applications as a cloud solution.
 So, while they might be claiming to offer ‘true cloud’, at its core, the software remains an on-premise solution with no scalability, and higher associated hardware costs.
 Read this blog to understand what fake cloud means, and how is it different from the true cloud.

-Why businesses are choosing to move to Cloud ERP Software?
+Why businesses are migrating to cloud based ERP system?

 However, cost is not the only reason companies are moving to the cloud market.
 There are many more reasons: